YasenT/pulp-cli/docs/dev/guides/bootstrap.md

 ---

-By using the cookiecutter bootstrap process, you can set up a properly structured Pulp CLI plugin and focus on implementing your custom commands rather than worrying about project structure.
+By using the bootstrap process, you can set up a properly structured Pulp CLI plugin and focus on implementing your custom commands rather than worrying about project structure.